jordles/notes/System Analyst.md

   - What steps are necessary after deployment into the live environment to allow users to utilize the new functionality?
     **Preparation of end-users with training and documentation (other support); Compatibility Testing is necessary to ensure that the new functionality is compatible with the live environment**

-Waterfall has the following phases: Planning, Execution, Implementation, Closure
+Waterfall has the following phases: Planning, Execution, Implementation, Closure (which is the same as Project Management)